The Golden Sieve: Extraction sieves and hiccup sequences

 \subsection{Beatty representation for $|y-z|=1$ on~$\N$}

-Although the extraction sieve is tautological on~$\N$, the \emph{Beatty representation} of the resulting hiccup, with explicit slope and offset, is a non-trivial result.
+Although the extraction sieve on~$\N$ directly realizes the hiccup recurrence, the \emph{Beatty representation} of the resulting hiccup, with explicit slope and offset, is a non-trivial result.
 We treat the case $|y-z|=1$ with shift $j=1$ (the membership test probes the current step index~$n$).
 The case $j=0$ is treated in~\cite{Cloitre2025}.